 To use headphones for the iPhone you need to buy a socket with four contacts.

 1. No power to the operational amplifier (for the "Sensitive" metal detector).

 1: Start/Stop.
 Don't turn on the signal if the circuit isn't connected to the iPhone.
 If the signal is on, don't disconnect the circuit from the iPhone and don't exit the app.
 THE VOLUME OF THE SMARTPHONE (WHEN THE CIRCUIT IS CONNECTED) SHOULD BE MAXIMUM (1.00).

 3: Search for the resonant frequency.
-Should be performed after any change in the LC circuit or air temperature.
+Should be performed after any change in the LC circuit or air temperature (for example, when you went outside).
 When searching for the frequency the metal detector should be motionless.

 4: Fine frequency tuning, "Amplitude 1" and "Amplitude 2".
 Should start automatically after switching on (if a search for resonance frequency was performed) or after searching for resonance frequency.
 If the capacitor of the LC circuit is bad, this process (after turning on the signal) can take up to 10 minutes.
 Press it when you need to bring the figure close to zero.
 IF THE VALUE OF "Amplitude2" DECREASED BELOW 0.9 DUE TO PROXIMITY TO THE SENSOR OF A LARGE PIECE OF METAL, FINE-TUNING NEEDS TO BE ENABLED.